sugarfi/sugarfi/README.md

 [![sugarfi's github stats](https://github-readme-stats.vercel.app/api?username=sugarfi)](https://github.com/anuraghazra/github-readme-stats)

 Hi there!
-I am sugarfi, a polygot and aspiring fullstack web developer.
+I am sugarfi, a polyglot and aspiring fullstack web developer.
 I am very interested in low-level topics and how computers work at the bare metal level.
 I also enjoy design and frontend development, and I find programming languages and designing them very interesting.
 I know quite a lot of them, including:

 - Python